 Something impacting house price predictions for the next 5 years especially, is the remote work trend.
 As the remote working trend is set to stay, we expect relocating to remain as people go in search of more space in areas outside of cities.
-The imbalance between supply and demand is likely to continue to spur the increase in house prices too, while the environment for first-time buyers is expected to remain challenging over the coming years.
+The imbalance between supply and demand is likely to continue to spur the increase in house prices too.
+While the environment for first-time buyers should remain challenging over the coming years.

 Narrowing the North-South Gap

-Over the next 5 years, the current North-South divide in the housing market is expected to narrow, with some regions recording rises of almost 19% during the period.
-However, the price gap between the North-West and London is still expected to be significant.
-By the end of 2026, the average home in the North-West is expected to be £272,732, £266,417 in Yorkshire and £713,987 in London.
+Over the next 5 years, the current North-South divide in the housing market should narrow.
+With some regions recording rises of almost 19% during the period.
+However, the price gap between the North-West and London should still be significant.
+By the end of 2026, the average home in the North-West should be £272,732, £266,417 in Yorkshire and £713,987 in London.

 Where are the Best Places in the UK to Invest in Property?